 The three decades preceding the Great Recession were marked by a strong return of free-market ideas around the world.
 Those ideas justified an extended period of financial deregulation that peaked around the year 2000 in the United States (1999 Financial Modernization Act, 2000 Commodity Futures Modernization Act and 2000 amendments to the Employee Retirement Income Security Act) and in 2005 at the international level (Basel II Accord).
 Risk management, self-regulation, and market discipline became central financial-sector “pillars” that were to be promoted and applied to as many institutions and countries as possible.
 According to the era’s guiding philosophy, there was to be minimal government regulation, supervision and enforcement.
 The overriding goal of regulators was to avoid limiting the creativity of financial institutions, creativity that was seen as vital to economic competitiveness.

 The Great Recession shattered the core foundations of that view.
-Risk management techniques encouraged unsound financial schemes involving massive leverage; self-regulation led to loose, hazardous and even fraudulent business practices; and market discipline meant an emphasis on short-term profitability and a “race to the bottom” in terms of lending standards.
+Risk management techniques encouraged unsound financial schemes involving massive leverage; self-regulation led to loose, hazardous and even fraudulent business practices; and market discipline meant an emphasis on short-term profitability with a “race to the bottom” in terms of lending standards.
 The end-result was so disastrous that even prominent free-market advocates, including former Federal Reserve Chairman Alan Greenspan, expressed disbelief and conceded that their ideological framework had failed.
 At Congressional hearings, officials from the U.S. Securities and Exchange Commission and other regulatory institutions were publicly humiliated for failing to detect signals of an impending crisis, and further inquiries revealed extraordinarily lax supervisory practices (US Senate 2009a, 2009b).

 Given that such a disastrous regulatory and supervisory failure occurred, one may wonder why there has not been a fundamental change in the way we approach the regulation of financial institutions.
 Instead, discussion has aimed primarily at improving the existing regulatory framework.
 Thus, the focus has been on introducing liquidity requirements and flexible capital requirements, or on mandating maximum leverage ratios, and on increasing the size of common equity (Basel Committee on Banking Supervision 2010).
 These reforms are supposed to yield the highest sustainable growth rate and simultaneously provide adequate protections against future financial crises.
 However, the core problem is that the entire analytical framework underlying this approach has failed.
-The heart of the matter is not that the mathematical models failed to recognize the economic risks; it is that the underlying economic principles also failed.
+The problem is not that the mathematical models failed to recognize the economic risks; it is that the underlying economic principles also failed.

-This chapter argues that a much more fundamental reform of financial regulation is needed to account for the intrinsic instability of market economies.
+This chapter argues that a much more fundamental reform of financial regulation is needed to deal with the intrinsic instability of market economies.
 It also argues that promoting financial stability may not be enough and that it may be necessary to change the management of our economic affairs in order to achieve broad sustainability.
-The first section briefly surveys the foundations of the current regulatory system.
+The first section of the chapter briefly surveys the foundations of the current regulatory system.
 The second section critically assesses the popular position that improving capital and liquidity requirements is the solution to our current problems.
 The third section outlines an alternative approach to financial regulation.

 Foundations of the Current System

 The current regulatory system rests on a particular understanding of financial crises and a specific view of the central goal of an economic system.
-These conceptions complement each other to create a coherent policy vision in which the economic goal is to maximize economic growth, while the regulatory goal is to provide the least intrusive oversight but also a high enough financial buffer in the event of financial problems.
+These conceptions complement each other to create a coherent policy vision in which the economic goal is to maximize economic growth, while the regulatory goal is to provide the least intrusive oversight but also a high enough financial buffer to cope with any financial problems.

 Efficient Markets and Sophisticated Participants